BlockFi Review: Is BlockFi Safe, Legit, and Worth Your Time?

 - Litecoin: Users can earn up to 5% in annual interest on all deposits.

-- Gemini Dollars: Users can earn a whopping 8.6% interest on their GUSD deposits.
+- Gemini Dollars: Users can earn 8.6% interest on their GUSD deposits.

-- USDC Dollars: Users can earn a whopping 8.6% interest on their USDC deposits.
+- USDC Dollars: Users can earn 8.6% interest on their USDC deposits.

-- PAX: Users can earn a whopping 8.6% interest on their PAX deposits.
+- PAX: Users can earn 8.6% interest on their PAX deposits.

 The interest rates are paid in their nominal cryptocurrency.
 For example, you will earn 0.062 BTC on 1 BTC in a full year, provided the interest rate stays the same.
 This is a double-edged sword, of course, but if you’ve been in the cryptocurrency space for a while you’re no stranger to the pros and cons of owning a volatile asset.
 Your 0.062 BTC could either be more or less than its USD equivalent at the time of deposit, so plan accordingly.